 There are two explanations why a new furnace might reek.

-Protective Finish
+Protective Finishing

-To be on the safe side, you’ll want to connect with a heating and cooling company if the smell continues.
+To be on the safe side, you’ll want to connect with a heating and cooling company if the smell persists.
 A burning smell that lingers can mean the motor is too hot or there’s an electrical problem, among other issues.

 Dust